Charlotte (TV series): Plot

 Yuu's younger sister Ayumi unexpectedly awakens an ability to cause anything around her to suddenly collapse, which results in her death.
 Yuu falls into a deep depression as a result and isolates himself, but Nao successfully manages to pull him out of his depression and gets him to return to the student council.
 While attending a concert of the post-rock band Zhiend with Nao, Yuu recollects previously suppressed memories of his older brother Shunsuke, who has the ability to time travel.
 Shunsuke had used this ability to establish Hoshinoumi Academy and an affiliated organization attempting to develop a vaccine to prevent children from developing abilities before they manifest, but his repeated use has left him blind.
-Yuu learns that the true nature of his ability enables him to steal another person's ability by possessing them.
+Yuu learns the true nature of his ability enables him to steal another person's ability by possessing them.
 Yuu takes Shunsuke's ability to go back in time and ultimately prevent Ayumi's death by stealing her collapse ability before she can use it.

 A terrorist group manages to abduct Nao and Kumagami, one of Shunsuke's closest friends and aides, and holds them hostage in exchange for Yuu, who attempts to rescue them.
 However, the operation does not go as planned, which results in Kumagami's death and Yuu being gravely injured.
 After Yuu recovers, he resolves to protect all of the ability users around the world by stealing their abilities as per Nao's suggestion.
 As Yuu travels the world stealing abilities, the more powers he takes on soon takes its toll on him as he starts losing his memories and sense of self.
 However, he still manages to steal everyone's abilities throughout the world before collapsing.
 Shunsuke rescues Yuu, bringing him back to Japan among friends and family.
 Yuu is left with no memories, but Nao tells him she is his girlfriend.
 Yuu and his friends look forward to the memories they will make from now on as Yuu continues to recover from his ordeal.